Cochabamba: Water War

 Clockwise, from upper left: The Palacio Portales built for mining magnate Simón Iturri Patiño; The Sarco Templo la Merced; The Exterior view of the Metropolitan Cathedral of Cochabamba and The Casa Grande, Cochabamba, Bolivia.

-In 1998, the International Monetary Fund agreed to give Bolivia a loan of $138 million to control inflation and promote economic growth.
-However, it only agreed to do so on the condition that Bolivia sell "all remaining public enterprises," including its national oil refineries and the local water company, SEMAPA.
+In 1998 the International Monetary Fund agreed to give Bolivia a loan of $138 million to control inflation and promote economic growth.
+But it only agreed to do so on the condition that Bolivia sell "all remaining public enterprises," including its national oil refineries and the local water company, SEMAPA.
 In 1999, a group of private investors, specifically the Bechtel Corporation with headquarters in San Francisco, California, United States of America, came together under the name of Aguas del Tunari and bought the rights for the privatization of the city's water.
 In that same year, the World Bank (WB) refused to subsidize the water to help lower the cost for the people.
 Then in 2000, the people of Cochabamba began to protest as water priced hiked to a 50% increase that the majority could not afford.

 The Coalition for the Defense of Water and Life, and its leader Oscar Olivera, started a demonstration in La Plaza 14 de Septiembre also known as La Plaza Principal.
 The march was meant to be peaceful, but after two days the police used tear gas against the protestors and injured about 175 people and killed 1 and blinded two.
 Soon after, news reports were made about the protests and the violence.
 The Defense of Water and Life held an unofficial referendum and 96% of 50,000 people wanted Aguas del Tunari's contract to terminate, but the government refused.
 The protests only grew and the entire world began to watch forcing Bechtel to leave its contract and return SEMAPA to the public.
 Bechtel as well tried to sue the Bolivian government for $50 million but it withdrew its claim shortly after.
 This event was soon labelled as the Water Wars and became a driving force for anti-globalization projects such as the UN's decision to make water sanitation a human right and the privatisation of water as unethical in 2010.
 Additionally, the Water Wars would help spark the next revolt against the privatisation of natural gases from 2003 to 2005 which would lead to the removal of two presidents, Gonzalo Sánchez de Lozada and Carlos Mesa, and the rise of President Evo Morales in 2006.